-3.2 To date the healthcare system has coped with some significant surges in demand, with a pan Grampian approach in how surge and flow through the system is managed to ensure patients/service users receive the care they require.
+- 3.2 To date the healthcare system has coped with some significant surges in demand, with a pan Grampian approach in how surge and flow through the system is managed to ensure patients/service users receive the care they require.
 Staff within Moray, across all sectors of health and social care, including independent providers and the third sector, have stepped up to the challenge on a daily basis.
-There is pressure in some service areas which will require a particular focus to work through the backlog of referrals.

-- 3.3 As part of the development of our performance framework, and to support remobilisation, we are seeking further performance indicators from services to understand system pressures and how one part of the system impacts on other elements.
+There is pressure in some service areas which will require a particular focus to work through the backlog of referrals. - 3.3 As part of the development of our performance framework, and to support remobilisation, we are seeking further performance indicators from services to understand system pressures and how one part of the system impacts on other elements.
 A key risk to achieving the IJBs objectives is the availability of staffing.
-Staff sickness/absence/vacancies will be monitored closely, on a weekly basis, and we are working at a pan Grampian system to tackle the recruitment challenge. - 3.4 The general picture across Scotland is of a rise in the Omicron variant covid infections, with sharp spikes being seen in Moray.
-This is leading to increased hospitalisations, at a time when services are already under pressure due to winter and the increase in other respiratory infections at this time of year.
+Staff sickness/absence/vacancies is monitored closely, on a weekly basis, and we are working at a pan Grampian level to tackle the recruitment challenge. - 3.4 The general picture across Scotland is of a rise in the Omicron variant covid infections, with sharp spikes being seen in Moray.
+This is leading to some increases in hospitalisations, at a time when services are already under pressure due to winter and the increase in other respiratory infections at this time of year.
 Work has already been undertaken to increase capacity, and to plan ahead for these winter pressures.
 Operation Iris has been enacted at a Grampian wide level to manage the health and care system and all the current pressures being experienced across the system, with Portfolio Leads taking a key role in delivery.
-Within Operation Iris we have been planning for Omicron which has the potential to generate significant pressure on our system, with increased patient presentations alongside high staff absence rates.
-We have flagged to the Grampian Local Resilience Partnership our requirement for help with social care staffing, and have made a direct request to Moray Council, who have put out the ask to all staff. - 3.5 Managers are closely monitoring the system, and although we are experiencing particular bottlenecks in flow through the system, most critical services are being maintained, with residents able to access timely emergency care, either from primary or secondary care.
-Social care provision is under significant pressure, with a rise in delayed discharges and unmet needs in the community, which means that some people are waiting for care after an assessment, or are waiting for the initial assessment.
-Most of our care homes are unable to admit to vacant beds because of covid infections among staff and/or clients.
-Work is ongoing to risk assess situations, and where necessary derogations will be considered to ensure that critical service delivery continues.
+Within Operation Iris we have been planning for Omicron, and although less severe, it has generated significant pressure on our system, with increased patient presentations alongside high staff absence rates. - 3.5 Managers are closely monitoring the system, and although we are experiencing particular bottlenecks in flow through the system, most critical services are being maintained, with residents able to access timely emergency care, either from primary or secondary care.
+Social care provision is under significant pressure, with delayed discharges remaining at a consistently high level (compared to pre-pandemic) and unmet needs in the community, which means that some people are waiting for care after an assessment, or are waiting for the initial assessment.
+Our care homes are at times unable to admit to vacant beds because of covid infections among staff and/or clients, and this risks the creation of interrupted flow in the overall system.
+Work is ongoing to risk assess situations, and where necessary derogations will be considered to ensure that critical service delivery continues, with these derogations reported to the Clinical and Care governance Committee.